Quality Control for CNC Machining: Everything You Need To Know

 Dimensional accuracy is the degree to which the actual dimensions of a machined part match the specified dimensions.
 The part needs high dimensional accuracy to work properly.
 The more accurate it is, the higher the product yield.
 Tolerance is the allowable range of deviation of the machined dimensions of a workpiece from the designed dimensions.
 Tolerances have a critical impact on the quality of machined parts.
 Appropriate tolerances ensure that the dimensions and shape of the part meet the design requirements, ensuring machining quality and product performance.

-Material quality and selection
+Material Quality and Selection

 Selecting the right material is fundamental to the manufacturing process and can affect the intended use of a machined part.
 Material quality directly affects the success of the machining process and the performance of the final product.